jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/4-roadmap.md

 # Roadmap

-## This project is still in alpha and the API is still being shaped.
+**This project is still in alpha and the API is still being shaped.**
 *(you have been warned, early-adopters)*

-## Alpha features still needed - please feel free to contribute!
+## Alpha features still needed - please feel free to open issues and discuss what you may be able to contribute!
 - compositions
 - Vite server config to update/add compositions from browser
 - revisit split-pane story height